-(See Appendix 2-5 for photographs of the signs and an aerial map of the sign locations.)
+(See Appendix 2-5 from the 2008-2009 Annual Report for photographs of the signs and an aerial map of the sign locations.)

 Goal for 2009-2010: Facilitate the signs being placed in the approved locations and complete the project.
-Unless another individual or Scout approaches the City to do a similar project, additional signs will not be placed.
-The City does not have the funds to continue this project.
+Achieved.
+The City does not have the funds to continue this project, though it will remain an option for volunteer citizen participation to provide labor and materials for a similar project.